oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 ## Task 1: Review your security risk posture
-The Security Insights Console provides a unified, actionable view of your organization’s database security risks by delivering an in-depth assessment of security posture across your Oracle Database fleet.
+The Security Insights in Security Central Console provides a unified, actionable view of your organization’s database security risks by delivering an in-depth assessment of security posture across your Oracle Database fleet.
 It analyzes key areas such as configurations, user accounts, and sensitive data to surface potential risks.

-By offering a simplified, fleet-wide perspective across your entire fleet of Oracle Databases, it enables teams to quickly identify high-risk areas, prioritize mitigation efforts, and take focused action to strengthen overall security posture.
+By offering a simplified, fleet-wide perspective across your entire Oracle Database fleet, it enables teams to quickly identify high-risk areas, prioritize mitigation efforts, and take focused action to strengthen the overall security posture.

-### Step 1: Assess the security configuration risks of the Oracle database
+### **Step 1: Assess the Oracle database's security configuration risks**

-1. Login to Audit Vault Web Console as *`AVAUDITOR`* (use the newly reset password)
+1. Log in to the Security Central Console as *`AVAUDITOR`* (use the newly reset password)

     ![AVDF](./images/avdf-300.png "AVDF - Login")